lsst-dm/dm_dev_guide/services/lsst-login.rst

       ProxyJump lsst-login01.ncsa.illinois.edu
       DynamicForward yourportnumber

 You may also wish to reuse a single connection to/through an ``lsst-login`` node via an OpenSSH ControlMaster socket.
-This allows you to authenticate to the login node one time and reuse that initial connection to make additional connections without authenticating again.
-See for example
-`OpenSSH Cookbook - Multiplexing <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing>`_.
+This allows you to authenticate to the login node once and reuse that initial connection to make additional connections without authenticating again.
+See, for example, `OpenSSH Cookbook - Multiplexing <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing>`_.

 A relatively complete ``~/.ssh/config`` "recipe" for streamlining your SSH connections (assuming OpenSSH, e.g., on Linux or macOS) through the ``lsst-login`` nodes might look like this: